Ensign Peak Advisors

 Ensign Peak Advisors (/ˈɛnsaɪn/ EN-syne) (EP) is the investment manager for assets of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 In 1997, the investment division of the LDS Church was spun off into a separate legal entity named after Ensign Peak, a hill that overlooks Salt Lake City.
 As of February 2020, Roger Clarke is EP's Chief Executive Officer.
-Gérald Caussé is the church's Presiding Bishop who oversees church finances, including EP.
+W. Christopher Waddell is the church's Presiding Bishop who oversees church finances, including EP.

 History

 After years of financial challenges, LDS Church leader N. Eldon Tanner established a practice in the 1960s of setting aside money from contributions each year for a rainy-day fund.
 EP was incorporated as a non-profit corporation on 29 September 1997.
-EP's holdings purportedly represents, in part, this rainy-day fund.
+EP's holdings purportedly represent, in part, this rainy-day fund.
 The investment division started with three employees and by the late 1970s reportedly managed $1 billion.
 As of February 2020, EP employs about 70 people, and all employees must maintain good standing in the LDS Church.

 In a 2019 press release, the LDS Church explained the use of donations by members, "The vast majority of these funds are used immediately to meet the needs of the growing Church including more meetinghouses, temples, education, humanitarian work and missionary efforts throughout the world.
 Over many years, a portion is methodically safeguarded through wise financial management and the building of a prudent reserve for the future."